Signature Projects

 -

-In November of 2023 Celebrate Lexington planted the first 1,000 bulbs along Oliver Lewis Way.
-Look for them in March of 2024!
+In November of 2024 Celebrate Lexington planted the second batch of 1,000 bulbs along Oliver Lewis Way.
+Look for them in March of 2025!

 GET INVOLVED by suggesting sites for daffodil plantings, or to join our email list so you will know about upcoming events.